What is a dividend yield trap?

 Close inspection of the income section shows consistent dividend and dividend growth for the stock.

 Dividend yield in isolation is not always a good measure for deciding whether to invest in a stock.
 Before considering dividend yield, it’s important to consider the fundamental business conditions in which the company operates and whether the stock in question has a strong history of dividend payouts to get a complete picture of the company.
-With Sharesight, dividend investors are better prepared because they see the complete picture of stocks, including both dividends and annualised returns.
+With Sharesight, dividend investors are better prepared because they see the complete picture of their performance, including both dividends (which Sharesight automatically tracks) and annualised returns.

 Sign up for a FREE Sharesight account today to maximise your potential as a dividend-focused investor.